Xyclade/MachineLearning/Readme.md

 After reading the global idea of machine learning you should be able to identify your case as a [classification](#classification), [regression](#regression) or [dimension reduction](#principal-components-analysis-pca) problem.
 Additionally you should understand the basic concept of machine learning, what a [model](#model) is, and you should be aware of some of the [common pitfalls](#common-pitfalls) in machine learning.

 After working through the practical examples on this blog you should be able to use [K-NN](#labeling-isps-based-on-their-downupload-speed-k-nn-using-smile-in-scala), [Naive Bayes](#classifying-email-as-spam-or-ham-naive-bayes), and [linear regression](#predicting-weight-based-on-height-using-ordinary-least-squares).
-Additionally you should be able to perform [text regression](#an-attempt-at-rank-prediction-for-top-selling-books-using-text-regression), merge features using [PCA](#using-unsupervised-learning-to-merge-features-pca) and use [Support Vector Machines](#using-support-vector-machines-svms).
-And as at last but not least build your own [recommendation system](#ranking-emails-based-on-their-content-recommendation-system).
+Additionally you should be able to perform [text regression](#an-attempt-at-rank-prediction-for-top-selling-books-using-text-regression), merge features using [PCA](#using-unsupervised-learning-to-merge-features-pca) and use [Support Vector Machines](#using-support-vector-machines-svms), and last but not least build your own [recommendation system](#ranking-emails-based-on-their-content-recommendation-system).

 In case you have questions or feedback regarding this blog, feel free to contact me via [Github](https://github.com/Xyclade), [LinkedIn](https://www.linkedin.com/profile/public-profile-settings?trk=prof-edit-edit-public_profile) or [Twitter](https://twitter.com/Mikedewaard).